randerzander/docker-ambari/README.md

 VBoxManage controlvm vmname natpf1 tcp9991,tcp,,9991,,32781
 ```

 You should now be able to access Ambari via docker.dev:8080 in your host machine's browser.
 Most HDP packages are pre-installed via yum, so cluster install time should be short. ambari-agent is already running, so use the manual host-registration radio button instead of keyless ssh.
 You can ignore the few host-check warnings you see during registration (those are artifacts of host OS-container kernel interaction).
+If you use Hive in this container, Postgres is already configured for use as the metastore.
+Leave the settings as their defaults and use "dev" for the database password.

 You will want to customise the docker-machine VM settings - I set my VM to have 8 vcores and 8GB of RAM.